YOUR ULTIMATE TRAVEL GUIDE TO GWALIOR

 - Address: Lashkar, Gwalior

-Must-Try Dishes in Gwalior
+Must-Try Dishes

 - Gwalior Ka Poha: A local variation of the popular Indian breakfast dish, made with flattened rice and spices, a unique and flavorful experience.